Ale-JRD/Trads/content/post/index-T1.md

 And even under the effect of five Abnormal State Skills, Ars spoke.

-[ ” I will become strongstrongstrongeeeeeeer ” I will winwinwinwinwin this fight ” Vysisisisisisi ” I won’t lololololose ” This will be easyyyyyy ” Peacepeacepeacepeacepeace ” I will definitelylylylylylyly save youuuuuuuuuu ” Killkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkill ■■■■■■—]
+「 ” I will become strongstrongstrongeeeeeeer ” I will winwinwinwinwin this fight ” Vysisisisisisi ” I won’t lololololose ” This will be easyyyyyy ” Peacepeacepeacepeacepeace ” I will definitelylylylylylyly save youuuuuuuuuu ” Killkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkill ■■■■■■—」

 He took a definite stance.

-[              I w■l ki■ you              ]
+「              I w■l ki■ you              」

 —This distance, created for me by Seras—

-[ — - Freeze - — ]
+「 — - Freeze - — 」

 I deactivated all my other skills— and casted -Freeze-.

-[ “— ” —Ah.]
+「 “— ” —Ah.」

 …Crack… Snap… Crunch…